I think I might have met someone.

 But the word junkie lends unnecessary negativity to the common behaviour of thrill-seeking.
 Most of us can appreciate the fairground and its rollercoaster, many of us seek contrast and create meaning in our lives.
 We seek it through life experience.
 As to why some of us seek greater thrills and others avoid them like the plague, I leave up to the neuroscientists.
 Personally I believe that if you can, you do because life is to be lived.

-Whether you can stand the thrill – through rock climbing, firefighting, million dollar deals or open relationships – I think, is a matter of self esteem.
-High self esteem grants the security you need to be able to handle the rushed panic and high of adrenalin.
+Whether you can stand the thrill – through rock climbing, firefighting, million dollar deals or open relationships – I think, is a matter of self-esteem (jury is out, but I’m hypothesizing).
+High self-esteem grants the security you need to be able to handle the rushed panic and high of adrenalin.
 Even thrill seekers need to feel safe, because no one would go on a rollercoaster if they believed it to be inherently unsafe, unless they were suicidal.
 People don’t mountain bike because they have a death wish, they do it because like me, they have a life wish.

 Likewise I don’t ‘do’ open relationships because I believe they will destroy me.
 And until now they never have.
 The potential is there of course.
 But I’ve worked on improving my self-esteem for many years.
 Enough to know that I will be okay, no matter what.
 That I will be happy, that I will experience joy no matter whether a relationship ends or not.